mikikg/picss/README.md

 # More info

-For more information visit project forum thread at https://forum.yu3ma.net/thread-1807-newpost.html
+For more information please visit the project forum thread at https://forum.yu3ma.net/thread-1807-newpost.html